Why God Speaks Video

 - had incredible physical strength

 - Samson indulged himself with women.
-One of these women, Delilah, was paid to find out where his strength came from and make him weak.
+One of these women, Delilah, was paid to find out where his strength came from and to make him weak.
 Delilah discovered that his strength was linked to his hair.
-She cut his hair while he slept and handed him over to his enemies who blinded him and made him a slave
+She cut his hair while he slept and handed him over to his enemies who blinded him and made him a slave.

 - he was used to bring God’s rebellious people into captivity